A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 9.2.
 Brewing Methods:

 Most herbal teas require a water temperature of 90-100 degrees Celsius.
-Flowers, leaves, and peels need shorter steeping times (5-7 minutes); roots, barks, and seeds require longer steeping times (10 minutes) or simmering (5-10 minutes) for deeper extraction.
+Flowers, leaves, and peels need shorter steeping times of 5 to 7 minutes.
+Roots, barks, and seeds need longer steeping times of about 10 minutes.
+They can also simmer for 5 to 10 minutes for deeper extraction.

 Using glass or ceramic teapots helps preserve the natural flavor and therapeutic qualities of herbal teas.
 Stainless-steel pots with built-in mesh are a good choice for loose powders, as they ensure proper water circulation and make straining easy.